Cover charge: History

 The couvert or cover charge has been levied for many years, certainly in English-speaking countries by 1899.
 In the US, the cover charge later became an entry charge where both entertainment and food and drink are provided, and carries the expectation of entertainment.
 The first such cover charge was introduced in 1913 by Louis Fischer at Reisenweber's Cafe in Manhattan, to cover the production costs of Ned Wayburn's revues held there.

 Business considerations

 Entrance charges

 In some cases, popular bars and clubs have a substantial excess demand; patrons are lined up outside the club waiting to get in.
 In this case, the club can gain additional revenue from customers by requiring an entrance charge.

 Live events

 Some bars and clubs use cover charges only on nights when there is live entertainment or a DJ, to cover the costs of hiring the performers.
 Cover charges may be lower for lesser-known, often local, bands or entertainers than for better-known touring bands.
 Some expensive clubs have both a cover charge and a minimum drink requirement.

-Many sports bars have cover charge when they are showing a boxing or a UFC pay per view event, to help defray to costs of ordering the pay-per-view material.
+Many sports bars have a cover charge when they are showing a boxing or a UFC pay per view event, to help defray to costs of ordering the pay-per-view material.